-- personal and firm independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g. bank accounts and loans by partners, staff, the firm and its pension schemes; - non-audit services and fee arrangements.
-The policy is supported by Statements of Permitted Services (SOPS), which provide practical guidance on the application of the policy in respect of non-audit services to audit clients and related entities;
+personal and firm independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g. bank accounts and loans by partners, staff, the firm and its pension schemes;

-- business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and on purchasing of goods and services acquired in the normal course of business; - acceptance of new audit and assurance clients and the subsequent acceptance of non-assurance services to be provided to those clients.
+- non-audit services and fee arrangements.
+The policy is supported by Statements of Permitted Services (SOPS), which provide practical guidance on the application of the policy in respect of non-audit services to audit clients and related entities; - business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and on purchasing of goods and services acquired in the normal course of business; and - acceptance of new audit and assurance clients and the subsequent acceptance of non-assurance services to be provided to those clients.

-In addition, there is a network risk management policy governing the independence requirements related to the rotation of key audit partners.
+In addition, there is a Network Risk Management Policy governing the independence requirements related to the rotation of key audit partners.

-These policies and processes are designed to help PwC comply with relevant professional and regulatory standards of independence that apply to the provision of assurance services.
+These policies and processes are designed to help PwC firms comply with relevant professional and regulatory standards of independence that apply to the provision of assurance services.
 Policies and supporting guidance are reviewed and revised when changes arise such as updates to laws and regulations, including any changes to the IESBA Code, or in response to operational matters.

-PwC Canada supplements the PwC network Independence policy as required by Canadian requirements, independence requirements of the United States Securities and Exchange Commission (SEC) and those of the Public Company Accounting Oversight Board of the United States and of the EU Audit Regulation where they are more restrictive than the network's policy.
+PwC Canada supplements the PwC Global Independence policy as required by Canadian requirements, and by the EU Audit Regulation where they are more restrictive than the network's policy.